Spoorloos/Avalon/readme.md

 # Themes
-Theme Creators: Spoorloos, racks, Chino, Axyzes, zeronight, AlphaZyro
+Theme Creators: Spoorloos, racks, Chino, Axyzes, zeronight, AlphaZyro, autist69420

 ## Avalon
 Description: I i didn't like the new UI and remade the old one